JonathanMEdwards/subtext10/doc/language.md

 Updatable functions always write back to their source (except for a few special cases to be noted).
 Updatable functions treat their other arguments as read-only, and see their values as of the start of the feedback transaction.
 So feedback proceeds through a formula from bottom-up and right-to-left, the reverse of its execution order.
 Indeed one of the reasons for choosing chained infix operations in Subtext was that it defines a clear reverse order of execution.

+> example where this breaks: `x * x`.
+In futuer this will be a static error.
+Show reversible `square` function.

 A `try` block executes in reverse following the same rules.
 A write to the result of a try block is written to the result of the clause that produced it: the first satisfied clause.
 The choice made by a try clause remains frozen in its state prior to the feedback transaction, the same as all the formulas inside it.

 There is one important case where reverse execution is not strictly linear: the update operator `:=`.
 For example: